 Oban is… nice, but it felt like it was missing something.
 Perhaps again it was because it was winter, and it was a dull day and you couldn’t even see across to the isles.

 I did take a wander up to McCaig’s Tower which overlooks the town and the bay, and immediately regretted it.
-It’s a really short walk, but very steep!
+It’s a really short walk, but very, very steep!

 Once I reached the top, I was greeted by a cat.